super-turbo-society/turbo-demos/platformer/README.md

 Save your file and try tapping the jump button lightly.
 You should see a much smaller jump, compared to if you hold it down.

-Coyote time can be a little harder to test, but try changing the const value for PLAYER_COYOTE_TIMER_DUR to something higher.
+Coyote time can be a little harder to test.
+If you are having trouble seeing it, try changing the const value for PLAYER_COYOTE_TIMER_DUR to something higher.
 That should make it easier to see it in action.

 ### Conclusion and Next Steps
-You can use this as the base for making a full fledge turbo platformer game, but where you go from here is up to you!
+You can use this as the base for making a full fledged turbo platformer game, but where you go next is up to you!
 Here are a few ideas:

-1. Add some enemies or hazards that the player has to dodge.
+- Add some enemies or hazards that the player has to dodge.
-2. Build a bigger map with a goal.
+- Build a bigger map with a goal.
 Challenge the player to reach the goal without falling off the map.
-3. Add some coins for the player to collect.
+- Add some coins for the player to collect.